omriv88/Devops-assignment-step-1-Deployment/README.md

 - 2 Access the Nginx web page from your computer's browser and ensure it works
 - 3 Change the Nginx welcome text to "'your name' is doing the assignment.!"
 - 4 Use terraform to create deployments
-- 5 All changes should persist through minikube restart
+- 5 All changes should persist through kubernetes cluster restart